 12683/12684 Bi-Weekly & 22607/22608 Weekly Ernakulam – Bangalore Banaswadi – Ernakulam Weekly Superfast Expresses (SR)

 Runs Banaswadi – KR Puram – Bangarpet – Podanur – Thrissur – Ernakulam

 - 12683 runs on Mondays, Wednesdays and 22607 on Sundays at 1700 from Ernakulam Jn ERS to arrive at Bangalore City SBC at 0420 the next day.
 Timings: TCR: 1820, PGT: 1950, PTJ: 2105, SA: 2345, KJM: 0330.

 - 12684 runs on Tuesdays, Thursdays and 22608 on Saturdays at 1845 from Bangalore City SBC to arrive at Ernakulam Jn ERS at 0605 the next day.
 Timings: KJM: 1910, SA: 2305, PTJ: 0150, PGT: 0300, TCR: 0425.

 Them Clones.
 Both these trains are copies of each other when it comes to running timetable with only the composition changing.
-Very early morning arrival at Bangalore.
+It used to run till Bangalore City SBC station but was rerouted to terminate at Banaswadi, a middle-of-nowhere station in Bangalore.
+Very early morning arrival too.
 Do not go to Coimbatore but stops at Podanur.